Welcome to our links page!

 Here’s a position statement on storytelling from the NCTE Committee on Storytelling which eloquently and clearly explains why storytelling matters in the classroom.

-National Storytelling Network (NSN) Connecting People to and through Storytelling.
-The National Storytelling Network serves individuals and organizations that use the power of storytelling in all its forms.
-Select “Resources” to access lists of storytelling organizations nationwide, a Knowledge Bank of varied storytelling related resources, and much, much more.
-Kentucky Storytelling Association is an affiliate member of NSN, so our KSA members receive a 10% discount on their individual NSN dues.
-While everyone can access the NSN website and the information provided under the Resource page, only individual NSN members can use the World Folklore and Folklife database accessible through the NSN Member library.
+National Storytelling Network (NSN) The National Storytelling Network is a membership organization made up of individuals and organizations involved in storytelling.
+Its mission is to advance all forms of storytelling within the community through promotion, advocacy, and education.
+It’s vision is a world in which all people value the power of storytelling and its ability to connect, inspire, and instill respect within our hearts and communities.
+Tabs for “Events” “Resources” and “Groups” lead you to lots of helpful information.
+The Kentucky Storytelling Association is an affiliate member of NSN, so our KSA members receive a 10% discount on their individual NSN dues.
+While anyone can access the NSN website and the information provided under the Resource page, only individual NSN members can use the World Folklore and Folklife database accessible through the NSN Member library.

 Network of Biblical Storytellers The membership of NBS is laity and clergy, educators and learners, professional storytellers and inexperienced amateurs -- all with a deep love of the biblical stories and a curiosity about how they may be told.